-- 1. No requests are considered until at least one semester is completed and final grades have been received. - After February 15, notify the current specialty director a change is requested and schedule an appointment to discuss the reasons for requesting a change.
-Obtain the academic director's signature on the bottom of this form.
-To proceed, be sure to keep the signed form. - 3.
-Before April 15: Schedule an appointment with the requested academic director to discuss career goals and obtain a signature.
-Keep the signed form. - 4.
-April 15- May 1: Submit signed form & documents listed below to Assistant Dean Paddy Peerman, 210 Godchaux Hall, 461 21st Ave South, Nashville, TN 37240. - Revised statement of career goals for the newly requested specialty - If applicable, (for clinical specialties) indicate whether clinical hours will be completed outside of a 2-hour radius of Nashville.
+- 1. No requests are considered until at least one semester is completed and final grades have been received. - 2.
+Students interested in requesting a change in specialty should contact Paddy Peerman, Assistant Dean for Enrollment Management paddy.peerman@vanderbiltl.edu for the required form. - 3.
+After February I, notify the current specialty director that a change is requested and schedule an appointment to discuss the reasons for requesting a change.
+Obtain the academic director's signature on the bottom of form.
+To proceed, be sure to keep the signed form. - 4.
+February I- March I Schedule an appointment with the requested academic director to discuss career goals and obtain a signature.
+Keep the signed form. - 5.
+March 1- March 15 Submit signed form & documents listed below to Assistant Dean Paddy Peerman, room 176, School of Nursing, 461 21st Ave South, Nashville, TN 37240. - Revised statement of career goals for the newly requested specialty - If applicable, indicate whether clinical hours will be completed OMTA (outside of a 2-hour radius of Nashville).
 If so, give tentative agency and city/state of the desired distance clinical site.
 Do not make contact with the agency. - If no full-time space is available, indicate willingness to change to part-time status.
-If no full- or part-time space is available, indicate willingness to "stop out" a year until a space becomes available.

-- Submit an updated letter of reference from a VUSN clinical instructor in an area closely related to the requested specialty.
-Either a narrative letter or attached recommendation form is acceptable. - Submit all of the documents at the same time in one packet. - 5.
-Requests are held until May I when fall & spring semester grades have been reported.
-Students will then be sent to the requested specialty director for competitive review. - 6.
-Students will be notified by June I regarding whether the requested change has been approved. - 7.
+If no full- or part-time space is available, indicate willingness to "stop out" a year until a space becomes available. - Submit an updated letter of reference from a VUSN clinical instructor in an area closely related to the requested specialty.
+Either a narrative letter or recommendation form provided by Dean Peerman is acceptable. - Submit all of the documents at the same time in one packet. - 6.
+Every effort will be made to notify students by April 1 regarding whether the requested change has been approved. - 7.
 If approved, a new faculty adviser will be assigned.